Thursday, August 20, 2015

 Grez computer image

-The image shows an open space for a market which was also used for religious performances and for the condemned to ask pardon before execution.
+The space was used for a market, for religious performances and for the condemned to ask pardon before execution.
 But it was small.

-The space was enlarged in the 18th century, but remained tiny in comparison with its extent today.
+Enlarged in the 18th century, it remained tiny in comparison with its extent today.

 # # #